tomtom-international/openlr-dereferencer-python/README.md

 This is a Python package for decoding OpenLR™ location references on target maps.

+Its purpose is to give insights into this map-matching process.

 ## Dependencies
 - Python ≥ 3.6
 - geographiclib (PyPi package)
 - shapely (PyPi package)
 - [openlr](https://github.com/tomtom-international/openlr-python) (PyPi package)
-- For unittests, SQlite with spatialite extension is required
+- For unittests: SpatiaLite
 ## State
 - [X] Decoding line locations
 - [X] Decoding 'point along line' locations
 - [X] Decoding 'POI with access point' locations
 ## Structure
-It is divided into the following submodules:
+This package is divided into the following submodules:
 ### maps
 Contains an abstract map class, which you may want to implement for your target map.